RHEcosystemAppEng/kong-discovery/kong-mesh.md

 ## FaultInjection

 FaultInjections helps testing our microservices against resiliency.
-There are 3 different types of failures that could be imitated in our environment:
+There are 3 different ypes of failures that could be imitated in our environment:

 - [Delay](https://kuma.io/docs/1.6.x/policies/fault-injection/#delay)
 - [Abort](https://kuma.io/docs/1.6.x/policies/fault-injection/#abort)